webforj/webforj-docs/docs/components/icon.md

 ### Icons after component text

-   This is a less common placement for icons, but still effective, especially for buttons that provide contextual cues or extra information.
+   Icons after components is effective place for buttons that provide contextual cues or extra information.
    Placing icons after text is most suitable for actions that provide extra information or options, as well as for components that guide directional flow.

    **Examples**